Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 On June 3, 1937, David married Wallis at the Château de Candé in Monts, France, a 16th-century castle owned by Charles Bedaux, a French-born, naturalized American industrial millionaire.
 Marcel Dupré, one of France’s leading organists, played the organ and the famous British photographer Cecil Beaton took the photographs.

 A civil ceremony was required in France.
-It was performed in the green-paneled music room, the windows of which overlook the beautiful Indre Valley.
-Four chairs for the bride, the groom, the best man, and the bride’s supporter had been placed before the marriage table which was covered with a dark yellow cloth with large vases containing pink and white peonies at either end.
-The Mayor of the town of Monts, Dr. Charles Mercier, who was also a physician, performed the civil ceremony.
+It was performed in the green-paneled music room, the windows overlooking the beautiful Indre Valley.
+Four chairs for the bride, the groom, the best man, and the bride’s supporter had been placed before the marriage table, covered with a dark yellow cloth with large vases containing pink and white peonies at either end.
+The Mayor of Monts, Dr. Charles Mercier, also a physician, performed the civil ceremony.
 The mayor then made a speech, the register was signed and the civil ceremony was over in five minutes.
-During the civil service, Marcel Dupré, in an adjoining room, softly played music by Bach, Schumann, and one of his own compositions.
+During the civil service, Marcel Dupré, in an adjoining room, softly played music by Bach, Schumann, and one of his compositions.

 Embed from Getty Images